zerah-doan/cv-md/README.md

    git push origin main
    ```

+5. **Workflow Execution**

-4. **Trigger the Workflow**: The workflow will automatically trigger on push events to the main branch.
-You can check the progress in the "Actions" tab of your GitHub repository.
+   - The workflow triggers automatically on push.
+   - You can monitor progress in the "Actions" tab on GitHub.

+6. **Accessing Outputs**

-5. **Access Outputs**: Once the workflow completes, the generated files will be available in the `outputs` directory.
+   - The latest generated files are always available in the `outputs/` directory in the repository.
+   - You can also download them as workflow artifacts from the GitHub Actions run summary.

-## Outputs
+## Notes

-The following formats will be generated:

-- `cv.html`: Your CV in HTML format.
-- `cv.pdf`: Your CV in PDF format.
-- `cv.docx`: Your CV in DOCX format.
-- `cv.tex`: Your CV in LaTeX format.
+- The workflow uses official Pandoc Docker images for reproducible builds.
+- The `outputs/` directory is committed back to the repository automatically (only on GitHub Actions, not when running locally with `act`).

+> [!CAUTION]
+> If you run the workflow locally with [`act`](https://github.com/nektos/act), the commit/push step is skipped to avoid hangs or errors.

 ## Requirements

-- Ensure that you have a GitHub account and access to GitHub Actions.
+- A GitHub account with Actions enabled.
-- The workflow uses Pandoc, which will be installed automatically during the workflow execution.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+- No local Pandoc or TeX installation is required; all conversion is handled in the workflow.